zevio/pcu_keyphrase/README.md

 `from pcu_keyphrase import pcu_keyphrase`

-You can now use pcu_nlp's functions, for example :
+You can now use pcu_keyphrase's functions, for example :

 `pcu_keyphrase.getKeyphrases(text)`